ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/run_community_ee_image.rst

   ansible-navigator run test_localhost.yml --execution-environment-image ghcr.io/ansible/community-ee:latest --mode stdout

-See the :ref:`Running your EE guide<running_execution_environments_remote_target>` for an example how to run your playbook against a remote target.
+See the :ref:`Running your EE guide<running_execution_environments_remote_target>` for an example of how to run your playbook against a remote target.

 What to read next
 -----------------